- Even if college campuses open in the fall, 17% of college students plan to enroll exclusively in online classes.

 - 45% of college students are struggling to meet certain financial obligations during the pandemic.

-There’s almost no denying that COVID-19 has changed the world.
+There’s no denying that COVID-19 has changed the world.
 In the immediate crisis, the way we think about working, interacting with other people, or even just stepping outside our front door has been altered.
-As much as life with COVID-19 feels radically different than even the weeks or months before the virus evolved into a global health crisis, it’s even more difficult to imagine what life will be like after the pandemic has passed.
+As much as life with COVID-19 feels radically different than even the weeks or months before the virus evolved into a global health crisis, it’s even more difficult to imagine what life will be like after the pandemic has fully passed.
+For many, the financial impacts of the pandemic, especially for things like student loans, will likely continue for years.

 While many analysts predict that the world will be forever changed by the impact and consequences of living with COVID-19, often referencing this altered reality as “the new normal,” millions of college students across the country are wondering what the world will look like for them as well.